mesosphere/dcos-commons/sdk/README.md

 This directory contains most of the SDK bits that would be used in a running service.
 The contents of this directory are briefly described below.

-## scheduler/, executor/, common/
+## scheduler/

-- `scheduler/`: The main SDK Scheduler code.
+The main SDK Scheduler code.
 This is the "service manager" for SDK-based services, which handles keeping the service itself running.
-- `executor/`: The 'custom executor', which is provided for compatibility with DC/OS 1.9 and older.
-DC/OS 1.10+ instead use a Default Scheduler provided by Mesos itself.
-- `common/`: A Java library containing a small amount of code that's common between `scheduler/` and `executor/`.

 ## testing/